I love paint. Very large quantities of paint.

 The ability to create a response with art of any kind is amazing.
 But to be able to create an impact with large scale images in is incredible.
 I have been fortunate to work with various groups to realize murals in Sudbury, which have had a positive influence in the community.

-Here are a few examples of murals I have created :
+Here are a few examples of murals and public art I have created :

 Up Here 6 - 2020

 What a wonderful experience I had painting this beauty of a wall in Garson!
 This piece is called "Until We Meet Again": One heron stands quiet, while the other interrupts the landscape with flight, capturing a bittersweet moment of departure.
 The image is a connection between movement and stillness, through contrast of colour, line, and gradation.Huge thanks to the organizers of Up Here!

 Unveiling : Aug 2020

 This mural was created for the City of Greater Sudbury Ward 8 community garden at Twin Forks park.
 It was a collaboration with children, with whom we (my assistant, Amanda Perry, and I) worked with an elementary class at Holy Trinity to create hand prints incorporated into the design, making it a truly community centred mural.

 I had an amazing experience creating this mural on the Sudbury Fire Hall on Van Horne Street for Up Here 4 - an urban art and music festival!
 It was exciting to complete my first major exterior mural, and I had an excellent experience painting, even with the challenges of the very rough texture of the wall and using heavy equipment to reach very tall heights!
 Huge thanks to the organizers of Up Here!
 This piece is called "Home", and reflects the natural elements and peaceful serenity we in northern Ontario associate with home.